 Nina Ottosson is well regarded for producing good quality dog puzzles.
 All of the toys are well thought out and built, from sliding block puzzles where your dog has to shift blocks to uncover treats, to the “treat maze” game which is basically a harder version of the KONG toy we mentioned earlier.

 Einstein Says: Woof!
 I love playing with the dog twister!

 Feed Meal Portions During Training

 Instead of giving your dog his food all in one go, why not save a small portion of his meal for training?
 Using dinner portions as training rewards helps to avoid feeding your dog too many calories during the day.
 To put it another way, can you imagine how quickly you’d gain weight if you had your three square meals every day PLUS a bunch of snacks every time you did something good?

-Many of the games in my book mix meals and fun together.
-My personal favorite is the “Treasure Hunt” game, but there are plenty of games in the book which can act as great alternatives to the boring food bowl.
-The book will save you a lot of money by teaching you how to create your own KONG toy and Paw Hide Puzzle using only household items, as well as many other engaging games which combine meals with fun and exercise!
+Many of the games in my course mix meals and fun together.
+My personal favorite is the “Treasure Hunt” game, but there are plenty of games in the course which can act as great alternatives to the boring food bowl.
+The course will save you a lot of money by teaching you how to create your own KONG toy and Paw Hide Puzzle using only household items, as well as many other engaging games which combine meals with fun and exercise!